 This is my honest journey to keep my own light on, because it was first done for me.

 Rachael grew up in a southern evangelical rural town in South Georgia.
-Without the language to accompany her questions around sexuality, she didn’t take a spiritual journey into sexuality until her mid-twenties.
-There she faced questions of existence, battled suicidal thoughts, substance abuse and wandered the wilderness for nine years.
+Without the language to accompany her questions around sexuality, they didn’t take a spiritual journey into sexuality until her mid-twenties.
+There they faced questions of existence, battled suicidal thoughts, substance abuse and wandered the wilderness for nine years.

-After developing a strong sense of her person, she began utilizing her story to offer compassion over those navigating the difficult spaces and questions of personhood and their love for Christ.
+After developing a strong sense of their person, Rachael began utilizing their story to offer compassion over those navigating the difficult spaces and questions of personhood and their love for Christ.

 Rachael believes in the true identity of the church, as the bride of Christ and intention in its creation to be a place of refuge, growth and wrestling questions with our creator.